sgmurphy/wordpress-plugins/calculated-fields-form/README.txt

 * Modifies the module that parses the form.
 * Fixes a minor issue with the fields list in the submissions data source settings (Developer and Platinum plugin versions).
 * Modifies the PayPal Checkout integration (Platinum plugin version).

-= 5.1.59 =

-* Modifies the PDFPAGESNUMBER to use PDF-JS API.
-* Improves JS modules.
-* Fixes a minor issue in the Captcha module.
-* Improves the WooCommerce add-on (Developer and Platinum plugin versions).
-* Modifies the SagePay integration (Platinum plugin version).